Beaver County, Pennsylvania

 Beaver County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 168,215.
 Its county seat is Beaver, and its largest city is Aliquippa.
+The county is part of the Greater Pittsburgh region of the commonwealth.

+History

-The county was created on March 12, 1800, from parts of Allegheny and Washington counties.
+Beaver County was created on March 12, 1800, from parts of Allegheny and Washington counties.
 It took its name from the Beaver River.

-Beaver County is part of the Pittsburgh, PA Metropolitan Statistical Area.

-History

-The original townships at the date of the erection of Beaver County (1800) were North Beaver, east and west of the Big Beaver Creek; South Beaver, west of the Big Beaver; and Sewickley, east of the Big Beaver—all north of the Ohio River; and Hanover, First Moon, and Second Moon, south of the Ohio.
+The original townships at the date of the erection of Beaver County in 1800 were North Beaver, in what would eventually become Lawrence County, east and west of the Big Beaver Creek; South Beaver, west of the Big Beaver; Sewickley, east of the Big Beaver—all north of the Ohio River; Hanover, in the southeastern corner of the county; and lastly, First Moon, and Second Moon, south of the Ohio.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 444 sqmi, of which 435 sqmi is land and 9.3 sqmi (2.1%) is water.
-It has a humid continental climate (Dfa/Dfb) and average monthly temperatures in the Beaver/Rochester vicinity range from 29.4 °F in January to 73.2 °F in July.
+Beaver County has a hot-summer humid continental climate (Dfa).
+Average monthly temperatures in the Beaver/Rochester vicinity range from 29.4 °F in January to 73.2 °F in July.
+Beaver County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.